abigpotostew/kaleidoscope_lua/README.md

 This is neat because you can run this same kaleidoscope.lua script on a mac, pc, linux, or raspberry pi and it should all work the same without compiling.
 I've tested this on Mac OS and raspberry pi only.

-See my Luafy program (https://github.com/abigpotostew/Luafy) for running this on Mac and my luaPi program for running this on Raspberry Pi.
+Place this inside the data folder of your openframeworks app.
+Use my Luafy program (https://github.com/abigpotostew/Luafy) for running this on Mac and my luaPi program for running this on Raspberry Pi / Linux.